intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/known_issues.md

 - FP64 data type is unsupported on current platform

   FP64 is not natively supported by the [Intel® Data Center GPU Flex Series](https://www.intel.com/content/www/us/en/products/docs/discrete-gpus/data-center-gpu/flex-series/overview.html) platform.
 If you run any AI workload on that platform and receive this error message, it means a kernel requiring FP64 instructions but not supported and the execution is stopped.

-- MaxPool2d operator only supports 4D input for ceil mode

-  If 3D input is detected, MaxPool2d will throw unsupported error message and stop execution.

 - Runtime error `invalid device pointer` if `import horovod.torch as hvd` before `import intel_extension_for_pytorch`

   Intel® Optimization for Horovod\* need use utilities provided by Intel® Extension for PyTorch\*.
 The improper import order will cause Intel® Extension for PyTorch\* be unloaded before Intel® Optimization for Horovod\* at the end of the execution and trigger this error.
 The recommended usage is to `import intel_extension_for_pytorch` before `import horovod.torch as hvd`.

 - RuntimeError: Number of dpcpp devices should be greater than zero!

-  - Scenario 1: Running some AI models (e.g. 3D-Unet inference) on Ubuntu22.04 may trigger this runtime error, as oneAPI Base Toolkit 2023.1 fails to return available GPU device on ubuntu22.04 in such scenario.
-The workaround solution is to update the model script to make sure `import torch` and `import intel_extension_for_pytorch` happen before importing other libraries.

-  - Scenario 2: If you use Intel® Extension for PyTorch\*  in a conda environment, this error might occur.
-Conda also ships with a libstdc++.so dynamic library file.
-It may conflict with the one shipped in the OS.
-Exporting the libstdc++.so file path in OS to an environment variable `LD_PRELOAD` could workaround this issue.
+  If you use Intel® Extension for PyTorch* in a conda environment, you might encounter this error.
+Conda also ships with a libstdc++.so dynamic library file that may conflict with the one shipped in the OS.
+Exporting the libstdc++.so file path in the OS to an environment variable `LD_PRELOAD` could work around this issue.

 - symbol undefined caused by `_GLIBCXX_USE_CXX11_ABI`